nicolacimmino/TRNG/README.md

 ![Proto](documentation/proto2.png)

-Once the noise is sampled it gets converted to a train of 0s and 1s by taking successive samples and comparing them with an average of the last samples.
+Once the noise is sampled it gets converted to a train of 0s and 1s by taking successive samples and comparing them with the previous sample.
 If the current value is above then a one is inserted in the stream otherwise a zero.
 This approach allows to compesate eventual drifts in levels due to temperature or aging.
 The signal at this point is random but might be biased.
 To reduce bias I have processed the stream with John von Neumann whitening algoirthm.
 This consumes 2+ bits to generate one bit, so the speed of data output varies depending on the bias of the original stream.
 The algorithm fundamentally takes couples of bits and discards them if they are same.
 It does output instead a 1 if the bits are "10" and a zero if they are "01", this doesn't enhance the randomness of the data but reduces the bias towards one or zero that the data might have.

 I made a first analysys o an block of roughly 250KBytes, below the results.